Strobesstrobes

 ToolBest forOpen source?

-Burp SuiteIntercept, replay, fuzz, extensions (hub tool)Community free / Pro paid
+Burp SuiteIntercept, replay, fuzz, extensions (the hub)Community free / Pro paid

 ffufFast route and parameter discoveryYes